NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Scholar.md

 Choose two attribute boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free attribute boost.

-You're trained in your choice of the Arcana, Nature, Occultism, or Religion skill, and gain the [[Feats/Assurance|Assurance]] skill feat in your chosen skill.
+You're trained in your choice of the Arcana, Nature, Occultism, or Religion skill, and gain the [[Assurance|Assurance]] skill feat in your chosen skill.
 You're also trained in the Academia Lore skill.

 *Source: Pathfinder Player Core*
 *ORC*